-Bitcoin use has come into question recently especially since the case of the recent cyber-attack on Medstar Health systems.
+Bitcoin use has come into question recently especially since the case of the recent cyber-attack on MedStar Health systems.
 The attack illustrates how vulnerable companies are.
-Now the cyber-criminals have a new weapon, instead of an offshore bank account they can now simply demand bitcoins for the ransom.
+Now the cyber-criminals have a new weapon, instead of an offshore bank account they can now merely demand bitcoins for the ransom.
 That is exactly what happened here.
-The company was hit with a malware virus and given 10 days to come up with 45 Bitcoins the equivalent of $19,000.
-Most of Medstars systems are back online and it is still uncertain who the attackers were and where it originated from.
+The company was hit with a malware virus and given ten days to come up with 45 Bitcoins the equivalent of $19,000.
+Most of Medstars systems are back online, and it is still uncertain who the attackers were and where it originated from.

 The reality is that law enforcement still needs to play catch in some areas.
-The bigger issue is that if Bitcoin use ever looks to get any sense of legitimacy the cases like Medstar need to end.
+The more significant issue is that if Bitcoin use ever looks to get any sense of legitimacy the cases like Medstar need to end.
 Crypto-currency cannot look like the easy getaway car for cyber-criminals.